-Essex Vermont is located in the "Lake Champlain Valley" region of the state, just east of Burlington, minutes away from the University of Vermont and the Burlington International Airport.
+Essex Vermont is located just east of Burlington, minutes away from the University of Vermont and the Burlington International Airport.
 By population, Essex is the largest town in Vermont, and the second-largest municipality (after Burlington).

 Notable residents of Essex Vermont include William B. Castle, former mayor of Cleveland, Ohio (1855-1856), and Jon Fishman, drummer for the band Phish.
 Essex is home to IBM, one of the world's largest producers of semiconductor technology.